peterdotw/alboomerapi/README.md

 - [x] Handle PUT/DELETE requests
 - [x] Connect API with a MySQL database on Google Cloud SQL
-- [ ] Make database queries for all routes
+- [x] Make database queries for all routes
 - [ ] Handle all security stuff
+- [ ] Expand Album structure with more info and DB tables
+- [ ] Implement JWT authentication